-The gap between iOS and desktop music making gets increasingly narrow with every passing year.
-The latest synths and effects on the Apple App Store can easily hold their own against their plugin counterparts, and with a growing number of DAWs making the jump to iOS in some form or other, mobile music-making is now more of a serious proposition than ever.
+The gap between iOS and desktop music production gets increasingly narrow with every passing year.
+The best iPad and iPhone music production apps on the Apple App Store can easily hold their own against their Mac and PC counterparts, and with a growing number of DAWs making the jump to iOS in some form or other, mobile music-making is now more of a serious proposition than ever.

 While iPhones and iPads are both solid music-making platforms, they are somewhat lacking in the I/O department - especially since Apple removed the headphone port on its more recent iPhones.
 As a result, if you want to get quality audio in or out of your devices, or control instruments with anything other than the device’s screen, you’re going to need to invest in some kind of compatible hardware accessory.

 Below, we’ve rounded-up 10 of the best hardware peripherals that are designed to help you create, record and edit music with your iOS device.
-From interfaces to controllers to DJ mixers, you’ll find accessories to cover all your music-making needs.
+From the best iPhone and iPad interfaces to portable MIDI controllers to DJ mixers, you’ll find accessories to cover all your music-making needs.

 1. IK Multimedia iRig Pro I/O

 Launch price: $150/£150/€150 | Product Type: Audio and MIDI interface | I/O: 1x jack/XLR input, headphones out, MIDI In/Out/Thru | Compatibility: All iPhone/iPad generations (30-pin connecter sold separately)